 1. Create a “furnishing a rental property” checklist

 As a first step, you should write down all the furnishings that you already own – unless you are starting out entirely from scratch, of course!
-However, most of the time you’ll already have some bits and pieces that are pre-owned.
+As we mentioned, however, most of the time, you’ll already have some bits and pieces that are pre-owned.

 As soon as you have this overview, you can create a basic checklist for furnishing a rental property.
 First, mark down the vacation home furniture which you definitely still need to purchase to adequately equip your accommodation for future guests.